Kana-Boon: 2013–2024: Major label debut; hiatuses and departure of band members

-2024–Present: Reborn as a two-piece
+2024–Present: Reborn as a two-piece; a new era

 On 19 April 2024, the band announced a return to live performances, with a one-man live titled "SUPER PHOENIX" in May in Osaka and Tokyo.
-Furthermore, they made appearances at music festivals including FLOW THE FESTIVAL 2024 in June.
+Furthermore, they made appearances at music festivals including 04 Limited Sazabys' YON FES 2024 and FLOW THE FESTIVAL 2024 in June.

 On 25 September 2024, the band released their first song since becoming a two-piece band with "Love & MasterPeace".
 They then embarked on a national tour called "SOARING 'THE PHOENIX' TOUR" over October and November.

-On 10 July 2025, the band digitally pre-released their new single "SUPERNOVA", which is the 7th and final opening of the Dr. Stone anime.
-The music video features their two current support members, Yuriko Seki and Takayuki Yokoi, for the first time.
+On 10 July 2025, the band digitally pre-released their new single "SUPERNOVA", which is the 7th opening of the Dr. Stone anime.
+The music video features their support members at the time, Yuriko Seki and Takayuki Yokoi, for the first time.